LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 Bulk-ESG-Global-Symbology-Organization-v1-Init-2023-11-26T16_04_11.525Z.jsonl.gz Saved
 ```

-Now you get the CFS Bulk file that you can extract and read the file.
+Now you get the CFS file that you can extract and read the file.

-That covers how to download the CFS Bulk file via the RDP APIs.
+That covers how to download the CFS file via the RDP APIs.

 ### Step 6: Refresh Token with RDP APIs